BuntinJP/BuntinJP/README.md

-# Bun, TypeScript, and Rust.
+# Deno, TypeScript, and Rust.

 ### About Me